lluchiari/MyHiStriker/README.md

 # MyHiStriker
-It's repo to manage the project of a Game called High Strike
+It's repo to manage the project of a Game called High Strike.
+Updates are comming........hold on!